9elt/barrtoa/README.md

 # Bool Bytes

-Convert a boolean array to string bytes and vice versa, for the lowest space usage
+Serialize (and deserialize) a boolean array to string bytes, storing 1 boolean per bit, for the lowest space usage

 ```ts
 import BoolBytes from "@9elt/boolbytes";